 Saturday 9 September 2017

-Conservation at home and abroad - visit to the Isle of Wight Zoo.
-(More details to follow)
+Conservation at home and abroad - a personal guided tour of the Isle of Wight Zoo and presentation by Ian Boyd FRSB.

 Members may also be interested in events in neighbouring branches listed in the regional events page